nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 *  1a.
 The user does not input a specific command.

    * 1a1.
-TAPA provides the list of all available commands
+TAPA provides the list of all available commands.

      Use case ends.